Evans Cycles: Acquisitions

 The company was acquired by the firm Active Private Equity in 2008 for £30 million.
 British private equity firm ECI Partners then acquired a majority stake in the company in May 2015 for £75 million.

 On 30 October 2018, Evans Cycles entered administration, and was purchased by Sports Direct (now, Frasers Group) in a pre-pack administration for £8 million.
 At the time of its insolvency in 2018 the company had 60 stores UK-wide.

 In 2019, despite many store closures following the insolvency, the company opened its 4th Glasgow store and an additional branch in Shirebrook, both within flagship TRI UK stores.

 After the takeover by Sports Direct there were complaints about poor customer service, which formerly had been very good, according to those customers.

-Sponsorship

-For many years Evans Cycles has been involved in many different rider sponsoring activities, including various racing teams in a range of cycling areas.